All Episodes

 Thank you.

-Uh you know, uh a few years ago and you were going through uh your struggles in life.
+You know, a few years ago, when you were going through your struggles in life, I was going through struggles myself and turned my actor around.

 Why?